 A few years ago, my husband and I decided to start killing off our debt as aggressively as we could.
 But for a long time we were making a big debt mistake that was holding us back from paying off our debt as fast as possible.
 Are you making this same debt mistake?
-Read this post to find out if this debt mistake is stopping you from paying off your debt.
+Read To find out if this debt mistake is stopping you from paying off your debt.

 This post may contain affiliate links.

 I’d like to remind you that I’m not a financial advisor.
-I’m just a plain old person that, along with my husband, has decided to aggressively kill off my debt and I’m getting closer to being debt free every day.
+I’m just a plain old person that, along with my husband, has decided to aggressively kill off my debt ($90,000 so far!) and I’m getting closer to being debt free every day.
 For years, I struggled with my finances and felt suffocated by my debt.
 I really thought I’d just have to accept that I’d be in debt forever.

 Of course, I don’t have to be in debt forever.
 I’ve made some smart changes to my financial situation and I’m getting pretty close to being debt free.
 I want to tell you everything I can about the mistakes I’ve made along the way so you can benefit from them and avoid making those same mistakes.